 The Foundation supported the group in 2015 by providing funding towards their FutureWise East project - focused on providing a personal development and employability programme to 18-24 year old NEETs, with a particular focus on ex-offenders and the long-term unemployed.
 We also supported the group in our first year (2012) by funding the group’s More Than Sport project - a personal development programme using sport activities for 7-11 year olds.

-This year a £5,000 grant will be used to deliver an employability and personal development programme for 60 16-25 year old NEETS who can achieve a Level 1 and 2 qualification in Sports Leadership.
-The qualification will provide young people the chance to develop their organisational, motivational and communication skills, helping them to mentor others and use leadership skills in a variety of settings within the local community.
+In 2017 a £5,000 grant was used to deliver an employability and personal development programme for 60 16-25 year old NEETS who studied a Level 1 and 2 qualification in Sports Leadership.
+The qualification provides young people the chance to develop their organisational, motivational and communication skills, helping them to mentor others and use leadership skills in a variety of settings within the local community.

 Jack Skinner, Business Development Manager at Sport 4 Life UK, said:

 "We're really grateful for the National Express Foundation's continued support for our work.
-The funding will contribute towards our NEET programme in Sparkbrook, Birmingham, and provide NEET young people with the opportunity to progress into education, employment or training."
+The funding helped towards our NEET programme in Sparkbrook, Birmingham, and provided NEET young people with the opportunity to progress into education, employment or training."